y2kbugger/y2k-lc3-tools/README.md

 ## Other Previous work
 original lc3 simulator tools and assembler
 CSU extension with push/pop

+# Errata of the original C tools
+## Assembler
+Does not support #1 immediate for branch (meaning skip next instruction, but python vm does) Does not correctly handle '\e' in stringz (renders as 'e' (0x65) instead of escape (0x1b))

 # Original README.md from the assembler
 ## Debug